FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Syntax      | `pshl imm`                                                                        |
 | Encoding    | `0x00 i i i i`                                                                    |
 | Notes       | The immediate value is used as a bitmask for selecting the registers.             |

+The nth bit of the bitmask corresponds to nth entry of the register range.
+In other words, the most significant (i.e. leftmost) bit of the bitmask corresponds to the highest register index.
+So for instance bitmask `011000000000000000000000` pushes the register 37 followed by register 38.

 Panic if: